phaag/nfdump/README.md

 versions may not contain all flow elements.
 If you have older files, it is recommended to use nfdump-1.6.17 to update the records.

-Nfdump 1.7.x provides the same set of programs as 1.6.x and can be used almost as a drop-in replacement.
-This may change in future and older legacy programs may be removed.
-You can convert any old files from nfdump-1.6 to nfdump-1.7 format by reading/writing files: __./nfdump -r old-flowfile -y -w new-flowfile__
+If you have lots of flows files from nfdump-1.6.x, it is recommended to convert these to the new format.
+You can convert any old files from nfdump-1.6.x to nfdump-1.7 format by reading/writing files: __./nfdump -r old-flowfile -y -w new-flowfile__

-Please note, that only __nfdump__ may read older flow files.
-All other programs relay on the new file format.
+Please note, that only __nfdump__ may read nfdump-1.6.x flow files.
+All other programs understand the new file format only.

 Note for NfSen users:  If you use NfSen, you must upgrade NfSen to the latest Github version https://github.com/phaag/nfsen.
 All specific binaries such as nfprofile and nftrack are still available with nfdump-1.7 but may be removed in future.

 ### Improvements
-- nfdump is now a multi-threaded program and uses parallel threads mainly for reading, writing and processing flows as well as for sorting.
+- **nfdump** is now a multi-threaded program and uses parallel threads mainly for reading, writing and processing flows as well as for sorting.
 This may result in faster flow processing, depending on the tasks.
 The speedimprovement also heavily depends on the hardware (SSD/HD) and flow compression option.

-- For netflow v9 and IPFIX, nfdump now supports flexible length fields.
+- For netflow v9 and IPFIX, nfdump now supports **FNF** and flexible length fields.
 This improves compatibility with some exporters such as yaf and others.

 - Support for Cisco Network Based Application Recognition (NBAR).